bolt/core/README.md

 translations, and keep them up to date.
 If you wish to participate, read the [instructions here][translations].

+Are are several translation-related commands:
-Later you can download updated translations from Loco by using command `bin/console translation:sync`.
+- `bin/console translation:download` - download translations from Loco (replaces all local ones)
+- `bin/console translation:sync bolt down` - download translations from Loco (replaces local changes if there is a conflict)
+- `bin/console translation:sync bolt up` - sends updated translations to Loco

 [fowler]: https://martinfowler.com/articles/practical-test-pyramid.html